FixterGeek/amg-node-api/README.md

     GET /recursos?query={"filter":"value"}&limit=20&skip=0
     //to get the favorites of a user /recursos?query={"liked":{"$in":["userID"]}}
+    //to search by title or authors or volume /recursos?search=searchText

+    // use limit and skip to make pagination, total count is given in response
+    //
+    /recursos?limit=10&skip=10
   ### post an recurso
     POST /recursos
   ### LIKE/DISLIKE a recuros